 - 1. The sedimentary sequence closely parallels those at other sites on the main Ontong Java Plateau. - 2.
 Biostratigraphy indicates a major hiatus (~13 m.y.) in carbonate deposition between the upper Albian and upper Coniacian, as at Site 1183.
-Other significant hiatuses at both sites are Albian (10 m.y.), uppermost Maastrichtian (2 m.y.), and middle Danian through middle Selandian (4 m.y.). - 3.
-Basement at Site 1186 consists of basaltic pillow lava and massive lava flows.
-It is probably of similar age to basement at Site 1183; both are immediately overlain by upper lower Aptian (~118 Ma in the timescale of Gradstein et al., 1995) limestone. - 4.
+Other significant hiatuses at both sites are middle Albian (10 m.y.), uppermost Maastrichtian (2 m.y.), and middle Danian through middle Selandian (4 m.y.).

+- 3. Basement at Site 1186 consists of basaltic pillow lava and massive lava flows.
+It is probably of similar age to basement at Site 1183; both are immediately overlain by upper lower Aptian (~118 Ma in the time scale of Gradstein et al., 1995) limestone. - 4.
 The basalt is similar in chemical composition to basalt from Site 1183, the lower group of flows at Site 1185, Units C-G at Site 807, and the Kwaimbaita Formation on Malaita.
-The types and amounts of basalt alteration at Site 1186 are very similar to those at Site 1183.
+The types and amounts of basalt alteration at Site 1186 are very similar to those at Site 1183. - 5.
+The basalt flows have normal magnetic polarity and yield a paleolatitude of 23°S, which agrees well with that obtained from basalt of similar age at Sites 1183 and 1185.